Bonaventura Peeters the Younger: Work

 His only known landscape painting is a Forest view painted in 1689 (Royal Museum of Fine Arts Antwerp).
 It depicts a wooded area in the foreground in which a man is walking his dogs while in the background it shows a river with two boats from which fishermen are casting their nets.
 The work is reminiscent of some of the works of the Sonian forest painters, a name given to the painters active in Brussels in the 17th century who often depicted the forests around Brussels.

-A series of topographical drawings have been attributed to different members of the Peeters family, some of which also to Bonavantura the Younger and his father Gillis.
+A series of topographical drawings has been attributed to different members of the Peeters family, some of which also to Bonavantura the Younger and his father Gillis.
 There is a series of 6 drawings of southern ports in the collections of the Pushkin Museum and the Hermitage Museum, which are attributed to either Bonaventura or his father.
 This includes the View of a southern harbour (Pushkin Museum).